boostorg/hana/README.md

 - The [cmake](cmake) directory contains various CMake modules and other scripts needed by the build system.
 - The [doc](doc) directory contains configuration files needed to generate the documentation.
-The `doc/gh-pages` subdirectory is automatically ignored by git; you can conveniently store a local copy of the documentation by cloning the gh-pages branch into that directory, as explained above.
+The `doc/html` subdirectory is automatically ignored by Git; you can conveniently store a local copy of the documentation by cloning the `gh-pages` branch into that directory, as explained above.
 - The [example](example) directory contains the source code for all the examples of both the tutorial and the reference documentation.
 - The [experimental](experimental) directory contains various experiments that